 Considerations and limitations

-- The tool discards track observations that exceed the Max Events Per Interval for the current interval.
+The tool discards track observations that exceed the Max Events Per Interval value for the current interval.
 These events are not cached or queued.
 If maintaining all track observations is important, consider branching the analytic to store the same data as features in a feature layer or cloud storage output.